Y-Sindo/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebPubSub.Common/src/ContributionHints.md

 The main purpose of this project is to provide classes for JSON serialization and deserialization to the Azure Functions extensions and the `AspNetCore` project.

+### Azure Functions Extensions
+The following diagram shows the process of JSON serialization and deserialization in the Azure Functions extensions.
 ```mermaid
 sequenceDiagram
     participant W as Web PubSub Service